CrunchyData/pgbouncer_fdw/README.md

 GRANT SELECT ON ALL TABLES IN SCHEMA pgbouncer TO ccp_monitoring;
 ```

-You should now be able to query and of the pgbouncer views
+You should now be able to query any of the pgbouncer views provided.
+For the meaning of the views provided, see the pgbouncer documentation (linked above).
+Not all views are provided either due to recommendations from author (FDS) or duplication of other view data already provided (STATS_TOTALS, STATS_AVERAGES, etc).

 ```
 postgres=> select * from pgbouncer.pools;